lxschwalb/Genny/README.md

 There are many different ways to upload the firmware.
 I will explain doing it with Arduino or VS Code.

 Arduino: Create a project called Genny and copy the .cpp and .h files into the project folder.
 Rename main.cpp to Genny.ino (replacing the file that already exists).
+Use the _Board Manager_ to add _Adafruit SAMD Boards_ and the _Library Manager_ to add the _Adafruit NeoTrellis M4_ library.
 Press the upload button within the Arduino IDE.

 VS Code: Get the Platform IO extension.
 Create a project for the neotrellis m4 board and copy the .cpp and .h files into the src folder.
 Press the upload button within the IDE.